Verifying Procedural Programs via Constrained Rewriting Induction: Rewriting Induction for LCTRSs

+Property~\ref{req:corepresent} is the standard assumption from \secshort\ref{sec:prelim}.
+We will need symbols such as $=$, $\wedge$ and $\Rightarrow$ to add new information to a constraint.
+Termination (property~\ref{req:termination}) essentially indicates that a program cannot run indefinitely; this is crucial for our inductive reasoning, as the method uses induction on an extension of $\arr{\Rules}$ on terms.

+Property~\ref{req:completereducible} indicates that an evaluation cannot get ``stuck''; roughly, that pattern matching and case analysis are exhaustive.
+Termination and quasi-reductivity together ensure that every ground term reduces to a constructor term.
+This makes it possible to do an exhaustive case analysis on the rules applicable to an equation, and lets us assume that variables are always instantiated by ground constructor terms.

-The last property is natural, since inductive theorem proving makes a statement about \emph{ground} terms.
-Function symbols which cannot be assigned ground arguments can simply be omitted.
-Note that, together with quasi-reductivity and termination, this implies that there are ground \emph{constructor} terms of all sorts.
+The last property is natural, since inductive theorem proving makes a statement on \emph{ground} terms; there is no point in regarding empty sorts.
+Together with quasi-reductivity and termination, this implies that all sorts admit ground \emph{constructor} terms.

 Methods to prove both quasi-reductivity and termination have previously been published for different styles of constrained rewriting; see e.g.\ \cite{fal:kap:12} for quasi-reductivity and~\cite{fal:09,sak:nis:sak:11} for termination.
 These methods are easily adapted to LCTRSs.
-Quasi-reductivity is handled in Appendix~\ref{app:reductive}, and is moreover always satisfied by systems obtained from the transformations in \secshort\ref{sec:transformations}. \olddiscussion{CK}{Although I think that it might be good to actually make this a lemma in \secshort\ref{sec:transformations}!
-Along with confluence of the resulting system, this would be some very minimal theory to add to a corresponding paper about the transformation.}\olddiscussion{CF}{On confluence: If I'm not mistaken, the output of our conversion from C to LCTRSs is always confluent by construction, provided that we do not use dynamic memory allocation.
-True?
-And even if we do use dynamic memory allocation (and thus irregular rules, which will make us lose confluence in general), I guess that our method should still work as long as the program does not use pointer arithmetic that looks beyond the allocation bounds of the current allocated area.}\olddiscussion{CK}{The main source of non-confluence is undeclared variables, but this should be no issue if everything is (obviously) declared before it's used.
-That might not be trivial to prove, though, unless we demand everything is initialized on declaration.} Some basics of termination analysis for LCTRSs are discussed in~\cite{kop:13}.
+Quasi-reductivity is handled in~\cite{quasireductive} and is moreover always satisfied by systems obtained from the transformations in \secshort\ref{sec:transformations}.
+Some basics of termination analysis for LCTRSs are discussed in~\cite{kop:13}.